xjordanx/IMX93EVK-SOMB3/README.md

 # IMX93EVK-SOMB3
 Design files for the NXP i.MX93EVK SOM board, Rev. 3B, in Altium Designer format.
+If you appreciate this or use these files, and benefit from the documentation including the information below, please [consider tipping](https://tiptopjar.com/xjordanx).
+This took a lot of late nights to get it working and to verify with real hardware.

 ## DISCLAIMER of Liability and Warranty
 NO WARRANTY IS PROVIDED EXPLICITLY OR IMPLIED WITH THIS DATA.
 USE IT AT YOUR OWN RISK.